 - Acknowledging your weaknesses to others takes EVEN MORE strength than hiding them

 So he decided to strive towards being open and acknowledge whatever he felt.
 He told me how people truly started to respect him when he stopped trying to hide his weaknesses.
 They respected him because they saw that he was authentic.

 Because we are human, we are afraid at times.
 We can and should strive towards improving ourselves, but despite this, there will always be times in life when we are afraid.

 Superficial confidence is about trying to not come off as afraid.
 TRUE confidence is to be comfortable with being afraid.

 In order for Nils to truly accept who he was in any given situation, he first had to acknowledge and accept whatever feelings or thoughts that situation provoked in him.

 It makes sense when you think about it:

-Because Nils accepts whatever feelings or thoughts any given situations provokes in him, he can truly accept who he becomes.
-That gives him a core confidence about himself that few people have.
+Because Nils accepts whatever feelings or thoughts any given situation provokes in him, he can truly accept who he becomes.
+That gives him core confidence about himself that few people have.
 It’s the confidence of knowing that even if I become afraid, that’s OK.
 Even if I let others know that I’m afraid, that’s OK too.